bgermeys/coursera-getting-and-cleaning-data/Codebook.md

 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-Transformation details
+## The transformation

+The transformation is executed by run_analysis.R script.

-There are 5 parts:
+There are 5 parts in it:

-Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive activity names.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive activity names.
-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 How run_analysis.R implements the above steps:

-Require reshapre2 and data.table librareis.
+1. Require reshapre2 and data.table librareis.
-Load both test and train data
+2. Load both test and train data
-Load the features and activity labels.
+3. Load the features and activity labels.
-Extract the mean and standard deviation column names and data.
+4. Extract the mean and standard deviation column names and data.
-Process the data.
+5. Process the data.
 There are two parts processing test and train data respectively.
-Merge data set.
+6. Merge data set and export.